achyuthkumarmiryala/achyuthkumarmiryala/README.md

 My journey into data started with curiosity and has grown through hands-on projects—from **CNNs for medical imaging** to **RAG pipelines** for semantic search, and **AI agents** that answer questions using OpenAI.

-📍 Currently based in **Denton, TX**, I’m pursuing my Master's at UNT and working as a **Data Analyst** for UNT's Transportation Department where I’ve built ETL pipelines, automated reports, and designed SQL-based dashboards.
+📍 Currently based in **Denton, TX**, I recently earned my Master's in Data Science and previously worked as a **Data Analyst** at UNT's Transportation Department, where I developed ETL pipelines, automated reporting workflows, and created SQL-based dashboards for actionable insights.
+I'm now seeking full-time opportunities to bring my technical skills and creativity into impactful AI/ML projects.

 💡 I specialize in: